 The risk factors such as excess low back curvature, weak abdominal muscles, and forwardly tilted pelvis can increase the risk of this injury.
 The common symptoms include low back pain that radiates down to the buttocks; inflammation of the soft tissues that surround the muscles; stiffness in the lower back; restricted movements; inability to maintain correct posture; muscle spasms; and pain which continues for a longer period.

 Dr. Vengurlekar will perform a physical examination and take a brief medical history to diagnose your condition.
-Other additional tests such as X-ray and MRI scan may be required to confirm the injury and provide necessary treatment.
+Additional tests such as an X-ray and MRI scan may be required to confirm the injury and provide necessary treatment.

 Conservative treatment methods include:

 - Rest: You should take complete rest for 1-3 days, as more damage could result from putting pressure on the back.
 Prolonged bed rest should also be avoided as it leads to loss of muscle strength and makes the muscles stiff which will aggravate pain and discomfort.
 Hence bed rest should not be continued for more than 48 hours.

 - Ice packs can be applied to the injury which will help to diminish swelling and pain.
 Ice should be applied over a towel to the affected area for 15-20 minutes four times a day for several days.
 Never place ice directly over the skin.